Jack Bird: 2019

 Bird made his return for Brisbane in the 2019 season opening round 1 match against the Melbourne Storm, playing at centre in the 22–12 loss at AAMI Park.
 Following the match, Bird was receiving negative feedback on social media about his performance despite it was his first match back since round 10 of the previous season, fans were quick to judge his performance based on an early error, and he finished with 127 running metres, three tackle-breaks and 11 tackles.
 During the first half, Bird was hit hard by Storm winger Suliasi Vunivalu and coughed up the ball for Curtis Scott to race away and score for Melbourne.
 In Round 3 against the St George Illawarra Dragons, Bird scored his first club try for the Broncos in the heartbreaking last second 25–24 loss at Suncorp Stadium.

-During the early rounds Bird would slowly recapture his good form that he showed at Cronulla but in round 9, Bird suffered a season-ending anterior cruciate ligament knee injury during the Broncos 26–10 win at Suncorp Stadium.
+During the early rounds, Bird would slowly recapture his good form that he showed at Cronulla but in round 9, Bird suffered a season-ending anterior cruciate ligament knee injury during the Broncos 26–10 win at Suncorp Stadium.
 Bird's 2019 NRL season was cut short, finishing with 9 matches and scoring 2 tries for Brisbane.

 2020

-On 11 March Bird was ruled out for the entire 2020 NRL season after suffering an ACL injury at pre-season training.
-Bird took to Instagram saying "People who know me know how hard I have worked to get to the stage I was at leading into this season, and with that, I’m truly heartbroken that I have to start this process all over again".
+On 11 March, Bird was ruled out for the entire 2020 NRL season after suffering an ACL injury at pre-season training.
+Bird took to Instagram saying "People who know me know how hard I have worked to get to the stage I was at leading into this season, and with that, I'm truly heartbroken that I have to start this process all over again".

-On 6 November St. George Illawarra confirmed that Bird had signed a two-year contract with the club after he was permitted by Brisbane to negotiate with rival clubs.
+On 6 November, St. George Illawarra confirmed that Bird had signed a two-year contract with the club after he was permitted by Brisbane to negotiate with rival clubs.

 2021

-Bird made his debut for his junior club St. George Illawarra in round 1 of the 2021 NRL season which saw the club lose 32–18 against rivals Cronulla.
+Bird made his debut for his junior club St. George Illawarra in round 1 of the 2021 NRL season which saw the club lose 32–18 against rivals Cronulla-Sutherland.

-Bird played a total of 22 matches for St. George Illawarra in the 2021 NRL season as the club finished 11th on the table and missed out on the finals.
+Bird played a total of 22 matches for St. George Illawarra as the club finished 11th on the table and missed out on the finals.

 2022

-In round 23 of the 2022 NRL season Bird scored two tries for St. George Illawarra in a 46–26 victory over the Gold Coast.
+In round 23 of the 2022 NRL season, Bird scored two tries for St. George Illawarra in a 46–26 victory over the Gold Coast.

 In round 24, Bird was sin binned for dissent in the clubs 24–22 victory over the Wests Tigers.

 Bird played 23 games for St. George Illawarra in the 2022 NRL season as the club finished 10th on the table and missed the finals.